 Administrative Responsibility: Facilities and Asset Management: Planning, Design and Construction

-1.01 The objective of this policy is to support the development of Wilfrid Laurier University’s physical assets by ensuring a best practice approach to physical planning, design and construction.
+1.01 The objective of this policy is to support the development of Wilfrid Laurier University’s (the University's) Facilities by ensuring a best practice approach to physical planning, design, and construction.

-1.02 This policy defines the terms for carrying out the Capital Planning Process including, prioritization of Capital Projects based on the Priorities set out in the Capital Plan for the University, identification of funding sources, creation of the framework within which individual Capital Projects can evolve and establishment of the reporting and approval requirements for Capital Projects to the Board of Governors and other signing authorities as per 5.7 Signing Authority Policy.
+1.02 This policy defines the terms for carrying out the Capital Planning Process including, prioritization of Capital Projects based on the Priorities set out in the Capital Plan for the University, availability of Funding Sources, creation of the framework within which individual Capital Projects can evolve, and establishment of the reporting and approval requirements for Capital Projects to the Board of Governors and other signing authorities as per Policy 5.7, Signing Authority.

-2.01 Campus Master Plan: Establishes a vision and framework to guide how and where the university campus will physically change in support of the University’s Strategic Plan, Academic Plan and Strategic Research Plan.
+2.04 Campus Master Plan: Establishes a vision and framework to guide how and where the University campus will physically change in support of the University’s Strategic Plan, Academic Plan and Strategic Research Plan.
 A Campus Master Plan is developed for each of Laurier's campuses.

-2.02 Capital Plan: An outcome of the University’s Academic Planning, Campus Master Planning and Capital Planning processes that set out the Capital Projects which the University has assigned Priority for a specified period of time and that require a source of funding.
-A Capital Plan provides provisional estimates of overall costs and potential sources of funding, and is implemented by Facilities and Asset Management.
+2.05 Capital Plan: An outcome of the University’s Academic Planning, Campus Master Planning and Capital Planning Processes that set out the Capital Projects which the University has assigned Priority for a specified period of time and that require a source of funding.

-2.03 Capital Planning Process: The process by which Capital Projects are assessed, prioritized, approved and implemented.
-The planning process informs the Capital Plan.
+2.06 Capital Planning Process: The process by which Capital Projects are assessed, prioritized, approved and implemented.
+The Planning Process informs the Capital Plan and Annual Capital Budget.

-2.04 Capital Project: A new building, a building alteration, an infrastructure investment, or space realignment that involves more than equipment or finishes renewal and is over and above the Facilities and Asset Management maintenance operating budget, e.g. space reorganization, expansion or conversion to new uses.
+2.07 Capital Project: A new building, a building alteration, an infrastructure investment, or space realignment that involves more than equipment or finishes renewal and is over and above the Facilities and Asset Management maintenance operating budget, e.g., space reorganization, expansion or conversion to new uses.
 Significant open space projects are also Capital Projects.
 Notwithstanding the inclusion of land or real property in the definition of a Capital Project for the purposes of the Capital Budgeting Policy, for the procedural purposes of the Capital Planning Policy, these items shall be excluded.

-2.05 Planning Principles: Planning and design directives that guide the University towards a systematic and comprehensive approach for evaluating design alternatives for buildings and grounds as identified in the Campus Master Plan.
+2.13 Planning Principles: Planning and design directives that guide the University towards a systematic and comprehensive approach for evaluating design alternatives for University Facilities as identified in the Campus Master Plans.

-2.06 Priority: The ranking of Capital Projects based on detailed assessment criteria that includes alignment with strategic priorities of the University, compliance requirements and funding strategies.
+2.14 Priority: The ranking of Capital Projects based on detailed assessment criteria that includes alignment with strategic Priorities of the University, compliance requirements, financial considerations, and funding strategies.

-2.07 University Facility/Facilities: All buildings and grounds, owned, leased or operated by the University, including without limitation outdoor playing areas, athletic and recreational fields and all University residences and housing.
+2.15 University Facility/Facilities: All buildings and grounds, owned, leased or operated by the University, including without limitation outdoor playing areas, parking, athletic and recreational fields and all University residences and housing.